Turmeric is a popular spice made from the rhizome, or root, of the Curcuma longa plant.

 As an anti-inflammatory, curcumin may help reduce the most prominent symptoms of arthritis.

-A 2017 study found that out of 206 American adults with self-reported rheumatoid arthritis, 63 percent used non-vitamin supplements to manage their symptoms, with turmeric being the most popular product that was taken.
+A 2017 study found that out of 206 adults in the United States with self-reported rheumatoid arthritis,

 2. Boosts immune function

 Research has also shown that curcumin acts as an immune modulator, helping regulate immune cell function against cancer.

 Numerous studies have shown curcumin to have beneficial heart health properties, because it acts as an antioxidant and anti-inflammatory.

 4. Helps prevent and treat cancer

 One of the most clinically established therapeutic properties of curcumin is its anti-cancer action.